 Children and Music: Benefits of Music in Child Development

-From birth, parents instinctively use music to calm and soothe children, to express their love and joy, and to engage and interact.
-Parents can build on these natural instincts by learning how music can impact child development, improve social skills, and benefit kids of all ages.
+Parents instinctively use music to calm and soothe children, to express love and joy, and to engage and interact.
+Parents can build on these natural instincts by learning how music can impact child development, improve social skills, and benefit children of all ages.

 But academic achievement isn’t the only benefit of music education and exposure.
-Music ignites all areas of child development and skills for school readiness: intellectual, social and emotional, motor, language, and overall literacy.
+Music ignites all areas of child development and skills for school readiness, including intellectual, social-emotional, motor, language, and overall literacy.
 It helps the body and the mind work together.
 Exposing children to music during early development helps them learn the sounds and meanings of words.
 Dancing to music helps children build motor skills while allowing them to practice self-expression.
 For children and adults, music helps strengthen memory skills.

-In addition to the developmental benefits of music, why is music important?
-Simply put, it provides us with joy.
-Just think about listening to a good song on the car radio with the window down on a beautiful day.
-That's joy.
+In addition to the developmental benefits, music brings us joy.
+Just think about listening to a good song in the car with the window down on a beautiful day.

 Infants and Music: Infants recognize the melody of a song long before they understand the words.
-They often try to mimic sounds and start moving to the music as soon as they are physically able.
-Quiet, background music can be soothing for infants, especially at sleep time.
-Loud background music may overstimulate an infant by raising the noise level of the room.
-Sing simple, short songs to infants in a high, soft voice.
+Quiet background music can be soothing for infants, especially during sleep time.
+Sing simple, short songs to infants.
 Try making up one or two lines about bathing, dressing, or eating to sing to them while you do these activities.
-Find musical learning activities for infants.

 Toddlers and Music: Toddlers love to dance and move to music.
-The key to toddler music is the repetition of songs, which encourages the use of words and memorization.
-Silly songs make them laugh.
-Try singing a familiar song and inserting a silly word in the place of the correct word, like “Mary had a little spider” instead of lamb.
-Let them reproduce rhythms by clapping or tapping objects.
+The key to toddler music is repetition, which encourages language and memorization.
+Silly songs make toddlers laugh.
+Try singing a familiar song and inserting a silly word in place of the correct word, like “Mary had a little spider” instead of lamb.
+Let children reproduce rhythms by clapping or tapping objects.

 Preschoolers and Music: Preschoolers enjoy singing just to be singing.
-They aren’t self-conscious about their ability and most are eager to let their voices roar.
-They like songs that repeat words and melodies, use rhythms with a definite beat, and ask them to do things.
+They aren’t self-conscious about their ability, and most are eager to let their voices roar.
+They like songs that repeat words and melodies, use rhythms with a definite beat, and ask them to do things and follow directions.
 Preschool children enjoy nursery rhymes and songs about familiar things like toys, animals, play activities, and people.
-They also like finger plays and nonsense rhymes with or without musical accompaniment.
+They also like fingerplays and nonsense rhymes with or without musical accompaniment.

-School-Age Children and Music: Most young school-age children are intrigued by kids’ singalong songs that involve counting, spelling, or remembering a sequence of events.
-School-age children begin expressing their likes and dislikes of different types of music.
+School-Age Children and Music: School-age children begin expressing their likes and dislikes of different types of music.
 They may express an interest in music education, such as music lessons for kids.

 There is no downside to bringing children and music together through fun activities.
-We are able to enjoy the benefits of music from the moment we’re born, as music can soothe infants and stimulate child development.
-Although a good dose of Mozart is probably not increasing our brain power, it’s enjoyable and beautiful.
-From the pure pleasure of listening to soothing sounds and rhythmic harmonies, to gaining new language and social skills, whatever the setting—a quiet room at home with family, a large grassy field filled with people, or a busy classroom—music can enliven and enrich the lives of children and the people who care for them.
+We are able to enjoy the benefits of music from the moment we’re born.
+From the pure pleasure of listening to soothing sounds and rhythmic harmonies, to gaining new language and social skills, music can enliven and enrich the lives of children and the people who care for them.